shiinamiyuki/miyuki-renderer/README.md

 Goal: a high performance pbrt-style renderer.
 Using Embree for accelerated ray-primitive intersection.

-<b>We are used radiance clamping to suppress fireflies,.
+<b>We are using radiance clamping to suppress fireflies.
 This technique caused pt and bdpt converge to different results under complex lighting.</b>

 Although this is a CPU-only renderer, utilizing state-of-art rendering methods you can always get a nice image in around 5-10 minutes.